CycloneDX/cyclonedx-gomod/README.md

 the -packages flag can be used.
 Packages are represented as subcomponents of modules.

 By passing -files, all files that would be included in a binary will be attached as subcomponents of their respective package.
 File versions follow the v0.0.0-SHORTHASH pattern, where SHORTHASH is the first 12 characters of the file's SHA1 hash.
 Because files are subcomponents of packages, -files can only be used in conjunction with -packages.
+When -paths option is additionally enabled, each file would have a property with a file path relative to its module root.

 Licenses detected via -licenses flag will, per default, be reported as evidence.
 This is because it can not be guaranteed that the detected licenses are in fact correct.